Authentic German’s Chocolate Cake

 No round cake pans.
 Other ideas?

 Hi Nadine, You can try using square pans instead…3 8-inch or 9-inch.
-It’s too much batter for a 9 x 13 cake.
+You can also use a 9 x 13 cake pan.

 Can you frost the warm cake with hot frosting?